-The Student Success Center (SSC) provides programs and services to support students as they explore and develop successful strategies to help them reach their academic and career goals.
-Focusing on student-centered programming, the SSC offers UAHuntsville students the opportunity to develop the skills necessary to be successful in higher education.
-Support services include individual and small group tutoring, peer assisted study sessions, academic coaching, general college advising and career development, which includes cooperative education and career counseling.
-In addition, the SSC houses the First Year Experience and Honors programs, both of which encourage students to gain the confidence and develop the commitment necessary to reach their potential.
+The Student Success Center (SSC) provides programs and services to support students as they explore and develop successful strategies to help them reach their academic goals.
+Focusing on student-centered programming, the SSC offers UAH students the opportunity to develop the skills necessary to be successful in higher education.
+Support services include individual and small-group tutoring, peer assisted study sessions (PASS), academic coaching, and exploratory advising.